himadri2110/video-library/comments.md

 - Aspect ratio of video on single video page
 - Conditional check for single quantity on all routes
 - Home page text
+- Removed Forgot password and Remember Me from the UI